unek/node-tip-bot/README.md

 ### messages
 Whatever the bot says.
 Supports expandable variables (eg. `%nick%` for bot's nick).
 By default all config vars from `rpc` section are available.

+## How does it work?
+Every nickname has it's own account in your wallet.
+When tipping or withdrawing, bot checks if user is registered and identified with NickServ.
+If so, he moves the money from one account to another, or when withdrawing, transfers coins to other wallet.

+## How to run it?
+To run the bot simply use `npm start` or `node bin/tipbot`.

 ## Commands